eileenalden/screenlocal-app/replit.md

 - June 14, 2025.
 Added mobile-friendly carousel navigation arrows with responsive sizing for resource category cards
 - June 14, 2025.
 Removed secondary "Sign Up to Browse" CTA from AI search section for cleaner user flow
 - June 14, 2025.
 Changed "Cast" label to "Talent" in navigation menu and resource category cards for more inclusive industry terminology
+- June 14, 2025.
+Fixed insurance card layout to match permit and budget cards with consistent button positioning using flexbox
 ```

 ## User Preferences